davars/facebook/README.md

 ## Overview

 facebook.go facilitates writing Go programs that integrate with Facebook.
-Also, this README is inaccurate and describes features not yet implemented.
+This package is at a very early stage of development.
+Also, this README is inaccurate and possibly describes features not yet implemented.

 ## Documentation